phip1611/eurorust-2025-talk/README.md

 This repository shows practical code examples for
 [my EuroRust talk 2025](https://eurorust.eu/talks/a-minimal-rust-kernel/) in Paris.
-The [Slides](https://eurorust-2025.slides.phip1611.dev/) are at another location.
+The slides are available at <https://eurorust-2025.slides.phip1611.dev>.

-The talk and the examples focuses on x86 space only.
+The talk and the examples focuses on x86 only.
+To output data, they use the "debugcon" device.
+This is available in QEMU and Cloud Hypervisor.

 ## Structure